ariuna-systems/.github/profile/README.md

 # Welcome to Ariuna Systems

-Arjuna Systems is a technology startup focused on developing situational awareness platforms for regulated industries.
+Ariuna Systems is a technology startup focused on developing situational awareness platforms for regulated industries.

 We don’t ride on hype — we ride on discipline.
 In a world obsessed with the next big thing, we stay grounded.
 No buzzwords.
 No shortcuts.
 Just hard work, clarity, and long-term impact.